Panthers win 13th straight, top Maple Leafs 3-2 in overtime

 Florida moved four points ahead of idle Colorado (116) in the race for the Presidents’ Trophy, given to the team with the best regular season record.
 Both have four games remaining.
 Florida hosts Tampa Bay on Sunday and then ends the regular season with a three-game trip to Boston (Tuesday), Ottawa (Thursday) and Montreal (Friday).
 Colorado visits Winnipeg on Sunday, then hosts St. Louis on Tuesday and Nashville on Thursday before finishing at Minnesota on Friday.

 NOTES: The Maple Leafs welcomed star center Auston Matthews back to the lineup after he missed three games with an undisclosed injury.
-He came into the night with a league-leading 58 goals. … Toronto rookie forward Michael Bunting left the game in the first and did not return.
-Bunting only played four shifts, leaving with 12:01 remaining in the period. … Toronto and Florida have already set club records for points in a season.
+He remained on a league-leading 58 goals after going scoreless on seven shots Saturday. … Toronto rookie forward Michael Bunting left the game with 12:01 left in the first and did not return.
+Bunting only played four shifts and will “miss some time for sure,” Keefe said. … Toronto and Florida have already set club records for points in a season.
 The Maple Leafs’ previous best was 105 in 2017-18; the Panthers’ was 103 in 2015-16. … Florida went 2-1-0 against Toronto this season. … The Panthers are on pace to eclipse 600,000 in total home attendance Sunday night in their regular season home finale.
 It’ll mark the first time Florida has hit that number since 2015-16. … Florida is only the fourth team in NHL history to have separate winning streaks of 12 and eight games in the same season, and the first since the 1970-71 Boston Bruins.

 UP NEXT